ctrladiti/rental-price-recommender/files_usecase.md

 | Splitting    | Train/test sets (`.pkl` files)           |
 | Persisting   | Saves preprocessor and data for modeling |

-This script ensures your ML pipeline uses **clean and consistently preprocessed data from your live database**, enabling more accurate and scalable predictions.
+This script ensures that the ML pipeline uses **clean and consistently preprocessed data from your live database**, enabling more accurate and scalable predictions.

 ---
 ---